mselmangokmen/TimeSeriesProject/README.md

-# TimeSeriesClassification
+# TimeSeries Classification and Forecasting
-This repository is created for experiments on time series classification.
+This repository is created for experiments on time series classification and forecasting.
+For now, the model has been modified for classification task.
+In coming days, the model will be modified for forecasting.

 Modifications made on the traditional Transformer model used for NLP.

 Traditional transformer models get a sequence as input and I take the advantage of this sequence input.